 It doesn't matter whether we're in the middle of a busy school year or at the peak of summertime fun, I am always brainstorming easy weeknight dinners!
-These Easy Vegan Stuffed Sweet Potatoes are super easy to prepare ahead of time, so they can be on the table in just a few minutes when the evening hunger hits.
+This Stuffed Sweet Potatoes Recipe is super easy to prepare ahead of time, so they can be on the table in just a few minutes when the evening hunger hits.
 They're also filled with veggies, plant-based protein, and the perfect combo of sweet and savory flavors.
 My whole family is obsessed, and these are so good that I don't mind making them a regular addition to the weekly menu!
 If you include the hemp seeds as a topping, this recipe puts over 8 grams of protein and over 9 grams on fiber on your plate...plus over 100% of your daily recommended vitamin A. Amazing!

-Ingredients in Vegan Stuffed Sweet Potatoes
+Ingredients in Stuffed Sweet Potatoes Recipe

 - Sweet potatoes - Use four sweet potatoes, leaving the skin on.
 I scrub them clean and dry them completely before prepping them to be roasted!